themesberg/flowbite-svelte/src/routes/forms/index.md

 <Input class="mb-6" size="sm:text-xs" placeholder="Small input" label="Small input"/>
 ```

-<h3 class="text-xl w-full dark:text-white py-8">Focus on load</h3>
+<h3 class="text-xl w-full dark:text-white py-8" id="Focus_on_load">Focus on load</h3>

-<p class="dark:text-white py-4 text-lg">To focus on an input field on load create a `ref` variable and bind it in an Input component.
+<p class="dark:text-white py-4 text-lg">To focus on an input field and a textarea field on load create a `ref` variable and bind it in an Input component.
 Add a `onMount` function as followings.</p>

 <p class="dark:text-white py-4 text-lg">In the next example, the First name field is focused on load.</p>